tiandiao123/deep_learning/zillow_price_project/readme.md

 ### Implementation
-As for my implementation, we firstly implemented a decision tree regression algorithm.
-We use mean square error defined above to view our cost fucntion so that we can train our model.
-This algorithm is very simple, but the main difficult is that it is hard to choose threshold values for those tree nodes to partition our tree.
-In my case, I use mean values as the threshold values in every tree node.
-Then I tried cross-valiation method to choose best threshold for confirming my algorithm.
-After that, I also use sklearn libaray to train our training data, and compare it with my implementation.
-I find that sklearn tree regression decision tree algorithm has better result, and it shrinks my mean square error from 0.05 into 0.022 approxiamately.
+I used sklearn libaray to train our training data, and compare it with my implementation.
+I find that sklearn tree regression decision tree algorithm has better result if I choose max-depth as 20, and it shrinks my mean square error from 0.05 into 0.022 approxiamately.
 Here is core codes for training our model for simple tree regression algorithm:
 ```
 from sklearn.tree import DecisionTreeRegressor
 from sklearn.ensemble import AdaBoostRegressor